-Tag archive for: jdp
+Tag Archive for: jdp

 Did you know?
 The Jardin des Plantes is home to many unique features.
 Among the most recent is a permaculture vegetable garden.
-Created two years ago on the initiative of Jean-François “Jeff” Fauveau, a member of our team of botanist-gardeners, this permaculture plot is now the winner of the prestigious national vegetable garden competition, organized by the National Horticultural Society of France !
-A source of immense pride for our Faculty and the teams at the Jardin des Plantes.
+Created two years ago on the initiative of Jean-François “Jeff” Fauveau, a member of our team of botanist-gardeners, this permaculture garden is now the winner of the prestigious national vegetable garden competition, organized by the National Horticultural Society of France !
+This is a source of immense pride for our Faculty and the teams at the Jardin des Plantes.
 At the awards ceremony held on November 30, we met Jeff, who told us about this project.

 A project born out of post-lockdown reflection